The coastal path at the start of the Coast to Coast | John Millen

 If you’re short on time and still like to enjoy the Coast to Coast Walk in England, we advise you walk the first part of the route in eight days.
 This stretch shows you the Lake District and is considered the best part of the Coast to Coast Walk.
 The first few days will take you over some of the most rugged and beautiful terrain of the Lake District.
 You will pass Helvellyn (950m), England’s third highest mountain.
 You can decide to walk to the summit on a detour and on a clear day you may be able to see Scotland and Wales from its top.

 We hope that this information will provide a good start to your Coast to Coast walk planning.
-Of course there's always our background information on the Coast to Coast trail as well and our team of travel experts is available to answer any questions from our London office.
+Of course there's always a complete overview of all Coast to Coast walks as well and our team of travel experts is available to answer any questions from our London office.
+You can request a callback from us at your convenient time.